 They were delayed 30 minutes but then I saw the flight information on the screens and it was common for the flights in Halim to be delayed.
 There was no separation between Business Class passengers boarding with the Economy Class, it was first come first boarding.

 This is where they shined.
 They were quite comfortable and I would consider it a premium seating especially for domestic quality.
 They were the second domestic business class product only after Garuda.
 Pretty new leather seats but quite “crinkled” and little stains for it to be only 4 years old.

 Legroom is super comfortable.
 I could stretch my legs fully without any problem.

 Their recline ability is comfortable for a short nap but not enough for a full-on after-lunch sleep.

-The tv was a good size but the movie selection was a little outdates.
-I could not complain though as all of their flight are short and it is sure enough to entertain me for a little while.
+The tv was a good size but the movie selection was a little outdated.
+I could not complain though, as all of their flight are short and it is sure enough to entertain me for a little while.
 It was nice that their headphone plugs is a single plug to use for our daily headphones, instead of the two-headed plug of most airlines.